 - During the session, students should expect to spend a minimum of 6 hours per week working independently the project and to meet remotely with faculty advisors once per week, for roughly 1.5 hours / week.

-- With the permission of the Associate Director, the DRW may be taken by students who are taking a 2-unit course load at one of the BLSE campuses.
+- With the permission of the Associate Director, the DRW may be taken by students who are taking a 2-unit course load at the Vermont or Oxford campus.

 - Tuition is equivalent to that for a one-unit BLSE course.